 Consider asking screening questions to workers, before each work shift, using a checklist from the Canadian Centre for Occupational Health and Safety (CCOHS) or your local public health authority.

 Employees who have COVID-19 symptoms should stay home.
-If they are at work and develop symptoms, they need to wear a medical mask (or if unavailable a well constructed and well fitting non-medical mask), advise their supervisor and return home immediately (preferably not by public transit).
-They should also contact their local public health authority.
+If they are at work and develop symptoms, they need to wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask), advise their supervisor and return home immediately (preferably not by public transit).
+They may also contact their local public health authority.

 Develop procedures for contacting local public health authorities for further advice in the event of a positive COVID-19 case.
 If the case is work-related involving a worker, additional notifications will be required (e.g., the government health and safety regulator and worker compensation board for your province or territory).